cferdinandi/petfinder-api-for-wordpress/README.md

 For better performance, try using the [Quick Cache plugin](http://wordpress.org/extend/plugins/quick-cache/).
 It will pre-build the page with the Petfinder API (and all other pages on your site) once an hour, significantly increasing site performance.

+### Increasing Timeout Limits
+If you're pulling information on a large number of animals, your server may timeout before the request is completed.

+If you're seeing the "Petfinder is down for the moment" message, try typing your API URL directly into a browser tab.
+If the data loads, then your server may be timeouting before the request can be completed.

+To fix this, increase the `max_execution_time` for your server.
+The process for doing this varies by hosting provider.
+You can find general information in the [PHP manual](http://php.net/manual/en/function.set-time-limit.php).

 ## Changelog
 * 3/6/2013
   * Initial release.